Home › Broadband Technologies Opportunities Program

 Broadband Technologies Opportunities Program

-Under the Broadband Technologies Opportunities Program (BTOP) funded by the American Reinvestment and Recovery Act (ARRA), the Montana State Library is partnering with 42 of Montana's public libraries to expand access to free, high-speed Internet to 86% of the state’s population by 2013.
-Though most local libraries have computers with Internet access, many do not have enough computers, fast enough broadband speeds, or Internet-accessible computer facilities to provide adequate services for the thousands of Montanans who need it.
-As a result, library patrons currently have long wait times of up to two hours for computers, as well as unacceptably slow browsing speeds.
+From 2010 to 2013, under the Broadband Technologies Opportunities Program (BTOP) funded by the American Reinvestment and Recovery Act (ARRA), the Montana State Library partnered with 42 of Montana's public libraries to expand access to free, high-speed Internet to 86% of the state’s population.
+Though most local libraries have computers with Internet access, many did not have enough computers, fast enough broadband speeds, or Internet-accessible computer facilities to provide adequate services for the thousands of Montanans who need it.
+As a result, library patrons had long wait times of up to two hours for computers, as well as unacceptably slow browsing speeds.

 BTOP Public Computing Center Goals

 1) provide improved access to broadband service to consumers residing in underserved areas of the country;

 2) provide broadband education, awareness, training, access, equipment, and support to libraries; and,